 The test shows that many popular face creams are good choices.
 They get the A mark, because they are free from a number of harmful chemicals.

 Make your own test: use the app ’Kemiluppen’

 In the app ’Kemiluppen’ you find more than 480 face creams.
 Check the app if your face cream is not among the tested products.

-In ’Kemiluppen’ one in five moisturizing face creams recieve the A label, because they are free from perfume and harmful substances.
+In ’Kemiluppen’ one in five moisturizing face creams receive the A label, because they are free from perfume and harmful substances.

 Behind the test